dddrrreee/cs240lx-23spr/labs/verilog-blink/PRELAB.md

 The second lab will additionally involve section 5 (finite state machines) to build a hardware UART module.

+Once you have installed everything, try running `make` in the `code/empty` directory.

 ## Toolchain installation

 The following open-source tools are needed for UPduino FPGA development: